bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/submitblock.md

 '{ "workid": "test" }'
 {% endhighlight %}

-Result (the block above was already on a local block chain):
+Result (the block above was already on a local blockchain):

 {% highlight text %}
 duplicate